SDU-eScience/UCloud/backend/app-kubernetes-service/wiki/scheduling.md

 - Supports gang-scheduling and backfill
 - Should take care of the following points:
   - Fixed: 2, 4
-  - Unclear but potentially fixed: 5, 6, 7
+  - Unclear but potentially fixed: 5 (highly unlikely), 6, 7

 ### We do it